Last year, we launched an all-new Research Experience for Undergraduates (REU) as part of our summer internship program.

 While the outbreak of COVID-19 has led many REU programs to cancel their summer plans, we have chosen to move forward with the program virtually, utilizing all the remote work tools we’ve developed at GMRI.

-The ten-week program, which matches participating students with mentors in our lab, is on track for its usual June 1 start.
+The 10-week program, which matches participating students with mentors in our labs, launched on schedule earlier this month, according to Research Scientist Dr. Graham Sherwood, who oversees the REU program.
 Together with their mentors, the students will explore data-driven research questions related to coastal ecology and climate change in the Gulf of Maine.

 Other aspects of the program will include a virtual “career day,” presentations at an online symposium, and regular seminars from professional research scientists connected to our lab.